WooCommerce is finally getting a real solution to reserving product stock for customers, but it’s not what you might think. Let me explain.

 Customers have to be fast & decisive or miss out.

 100 people want the Air Fryer too!
-Each of them add 1 Air Fryer to their cart.
+Each of them adds 1 Air Fryer to their cart.
 Yes, unlimited people can add Air Fryers to their cart, but one person cannot add more than 10.

 Our grandmother Gladis is one of those people.
-Gladis goes to checkout and start filling out her information.
+Gladis goes to checkout and starts filling out her information.
 She is blind as a bat, so it takes her a little while.
 Sadly when she’s ready and tries to purchase the Air Fryer, she’s greeted with a WooCommerce notice “Unable to complete order, the product is out of stock“.
 Sadly Grandma Gladis missed out.